gvwilson/thirdbit/fiction/iffy/index.md

 "Hey," she said weakly.
 "Watcha doin'?"

-The bear regarded her for a moment, then went back to work with an indifference that reminded Iffy of the way shopkeepers sometimes stopped seeing her when they realized that she couldn't afford their wares.
+The raccoon regarded her for a moment, then went back to work with an indifference that reminded Iffy of the way shopkeepers sometimes stopped seeing her when they realized that she couldn't afford their wares.

 *Tink.*
-Its stubby paws were more dexterous than she would have thought, but the metal tubes were three times its height.
+Its paws were more dexterous than she would have thought, but the metal tubes were three times its height.
 On impulse she slid forward and sat cross-legged beside it.
 "Here, lemme help."

-The bear didn't resist when she took the tube, flipped it end for end, and screwed it into the trio that had already been assembled.
+The raccoon didn't resist when she took the tube, flipped it end for end, and screwed it into the trio that had already been assembled.
-Wordlessly it handed her another one, then another.
+Wordlessly it handed her a second one, then a third.

 Suddenly the design was there in her head, fully formed.